akauppi/GroundLevel-firebase-es/builds/TROUBLES.md

 ```
 $ cloud-build-local --dryrun=false ..
 2021/03/24 16:03:52 Warning: there are left over step containers from a previous build, cleaning them.
 ```

-If this happens to you, and nothing more.
+If this happens to you (and nothing more is output).

 ```
 $ docker ps -a